fandreuz/BisPy/docs/source/index.rst

 .. image:: _static/bisimulation_example.png

-In the image you can observe an interesting property of bisimulation: two *bisimilar* nodes (namely two nodes in relation for at least one bisimulation on the graph) *behave* in a similar way.
+In the image an interesting property of bisimulation emerges: two *bisimilar* nodes (namely two nodes in relation for at least one bisimulation on the graph) *behave* in a similar way.
 This is equivalent to saying that all their children behave in a similar way, which is exactly the condition stated